Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Related Work

 With the understanding that some modification of single-agent RL algorithms is needed to address the challenge of non-stationarity in MARL, several multi-agent algorithms have been proposed that use \textit{multiple timescales}.
 The key feature of the multi-timescale approach is that certain iterates---whether policy parameters, Q-factor estimates, or otherwise---are updated slowly relative to other iterates.
 In effect, this allows one to analyze the rapidly changing iterates as though the slowly changing iterates were held fixed, artificially mimicking stationarity.

-Some works have studied MARL algorithms in which some agents update their policies slowly while others update quickly.
+Some works have studied MARL algorithms in which a subset of agents update their policies slowly while the remaining agents update their policy parameters quickly.
 A two-timescale policy gradient algorithm was studied for two-player, zero-sum games in \cite{daskalakis2020independent}, where a performance guarantee was proven for the minimizing player.
 Other works, including \cite{nekoei2023dealing}, have empirically studied MARL algorithms in which the agents alternate between updating their policies slowly and quickly according to some commonly accepted schedule.

 A second type of multi-timescale algorithm updates various policy-relevant parameters quickly relative to value function estimates, which are updated relatively slowly.
 This approach can be found in \cite{ozdaglar2021independent,sayin2021decentralized} and \cite{sayin2022logit}.
 This can be contrasted with a third type of multi-timescale algorithm, in which policies are updated relatively slowly while value functions are updated relatively quickly.
 For a recent example of this, see \cite{maheshwari2022independent}.